Rescind Contract Law: Everything You Need to Know

 If only one of the two parties involved in the agreement wants to pursue rescission, they must give notice on legal grounds and file with the court for enforcement of the rescission.

 If you need help with understanding rescind contract law, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.